10 Tips for Seniors with Trouble Sleeping

 It’s not uncommon to experience the occasional restless night now and then.
 However, if you notice that falling asleep or getting a restful night of sleep is becoming increasingly more difficult, there could be a bigger problem at hand.
 A lack of sleep can lead to increased frustration and other, more serious health conditions.
 Sleep is just as essential for your cognitive health and physical wellbeing as food, water and air.
 Uninterrupted sleep is necessary to help keep both your mental and physical health in check as well.

-One of the best ways to guarantee that you’ll get a restful night of sleep is to come up with a comfortable nighttime routine — and stick with it.
+One of the best ways to guarantee that you’ll get a restful night of sleep is to understand your sleep needs as an older adult and come up with a comfortable nighttime routine you can stick with.
 If you can, try to go to bed at the same time each night and wake up around the same time every morning as well.
 Additionally, if you follow the same rituals or routines in the evening, you can help to prepare for a regular bedtime.

 2. Make Your Bed a “Sleep Only” Zone